top of page

 While I might enjoy some cultural forms more than others, in general I won’t see ‘good’ or ‘bad’ when I watch a film, only ‘hmm, interesting’.
 Slice me open and you’ll see ‘Cultural Studies’ engraved on my innards like the writing on a stick of Blackpool rock.
 But the problem is that non-academics probably weren’t there for the postmodern turn, and whilst in our everyday lives we might be continually surrounded by metanarratives and multiplicities of meanings, it is less clear how meaning, value and distinction might actually relate to film culture.
 Or to art in general.

 Frameworks of inherited taste and distinction still determine how we think about the social value of film.
 Long tracking shots and characters having stilted conversations while internalising their pain are still held to be vaguely ‘arty’.
 On the other hand, frenetic edits, CGI and cluttered frames are considered to be ‘trashy’.
 But really, these things are all similarly predictable in their own generic ways.
 If we have seen Almodovar films, we have a fair idea of what we might get from the new Almodovar film.
 If we have seen Michael Bay films, we have an idea of what we might get from the new Michael Bay film.
 That is not to say that these things are equivalent, or that they are so generic as to be uninteresting, just that they operate according to specific and distinct cultural and artistic rules and frameworks.
+But how do we set the tone for our new undergraduates?
+Showing them all kinds of cinema is great, and on any film degree (including our degree at Hull) students will watch everything from European auteur cinema to Japanese horror to American exploitation films.
+But we should always be critical of how we curate that canon, particularly in the first year of any media or film degree.
+Showing students the classics, or the films we might find on Mubi… that’s good too, but it is also possible that these might be things they don't have much of a cultural framework for understanding.
+Only 3-6% of films shown in multiplex cinemas each year are non-English language films, which means that around 90+% of them must hail from either Britain or (as is usually the case) North America.

 It is possible that many people growing up with British/Hollywood cinema as the most freely available form in their cultural diet may not understand the intertextual references in a Fellini film.
 That is not meant to sound patronising: it is simply that Fellini films hail from a cultural framework that is less familiar, and is therefore less well understood.
 But the relationship between cultural value and class in British society could mean that for some students this might be profoundly alienating, rather than just mildly frustrating.
 We are not always aware of the ways that cultural unknowingness can be internalised as class alienation, and so we should make clear to them that it's not by our own deficiencies that we do not understand a cultural reference.
 This is just another cultural tradition that hasn't yet been learned because we don't have a lot of space in our mainstream cinema for films by Italian auteurs.
 Hollywood action cinema, we know.
 Fellini, we generally don't.